OpenZeppelin/ethernaut/gamedata/descriptions/levels/naughtcoin.md

 NaughtCoin is an ERC20 token and you're already holding all of them.
 The catch is that you'll only be able to transfer them after a 10 year lockout period.
-Can you figure out how to get them out of your account so you can transfer them freely?
+Can you figure out how to get them out to another address so that you can transfer them freely?
 Complete this level by getting your token balance to 0.

 &nbsp;
 Things that might help